What does Leonore mean?

 Leonore is a somewhat popular first name for women (#2863 out of 4276, Top 67%) but a rare surname for both adults and children.
 (2000 U.S. Demographics)

 Presented below is the birth name history of Leonore for girls.
-Leonore was first listed in 1890-1899 and reached its peak position of #942 in the U.S. in the 1920s, but is not listed currently.
-(2014 U.S. SSA Records)
+Leonore reached its peak position of #933 in the U.S. in the 1910s, but is not listed currently.
+(2015 U.S. SSA Records)

+Which version is better?with its source forms and related girl names.
 Shown below is an analysis of the history of the girl name Leonore and affiliated names.
-Eleanor (#78 in 2014), Eleanore, Eleonora, Elinore, Helen (#404), Lenora, Lenore, Leonor, Leonora and Leora are the prominent varying forms of Leonore appearing in the Top 1000.
-Other variants, like Lenor, are seldom used.
-These relations of Leonore were popular with parents during the years 1910-1919 (usage of 0.51%) and are somewhat less widespread today (usage 0.14%, down 73.1%).
-Helen has generally been popular among parents, though Eleanor is currently the top form, while versions such as Helen, Lenora, Leonor, Leonora and Leora have become less contemporary.
+Eleanor (#60 in 2015), Eleanore, Elenore, Eleonora, Eleonore, Elinore, Helen (#419), Lanora, Leanora, Leanore, Lenora (#1634), Lenore, Leonor, Leonora and Leora are the prominent varying forms of Leonore appearing in the Top 2000.
+Other variants, like Lenorra, are seldom used.
+These relations of Leonore were popular with parents during the years 1920-1929 (usage of 5.5%) and are now significantly less widespread (usage 0.4%, down 93.2%).